Lattice classical cosmology: Motivation

 \section{Motivation}

-The idea to formulate a cosmological theory on a lattice was inspired by the recent results in the development of an analogous approach to gravity \cite{Bilski:2020xfq,Bilski:2020poi,Bilski:2021_Continuous_algebra,Bilski:2021_RCT_II}.
+The idea to formulate a cosmological theory on a lattice was inspired by the recent results in the development of an analogous approach to gravity \cite{Bilski:2020xfq,Bilski:2020poi,Bilski:2021ysc,Bilski:2021hrr}.
 Consequently, the model described in terms of holonomies of the Ashtekar-Barbero connections and fluxes of densitized dreibeins \cite{Ashtekar:1986yd,Barbero:1994ap} was constructed.
-These are the variables, with which loop quantum gravity (LQG) is formulated \cite{Thiemann:1996aw,Thiemann:2007zz}.
+The same variables have been used in the formulation of loop quantum gravity (LQG) \cite{Thiemann:1996aw,Thiemann:2007zz}.
 However, the theory presented in this article is not formulated by assuming a simplified form of the Ashtekar variables, which describe cosmological degrees of freedom.
 It is neither constructed by applying this form to the LQG's variables.

-The model, called loop quantum cosmology \cite{Ashtekar:2003hd,Ashtekar:2009vc}, based on this latter construction, requires an UV cut-off and the holonomies expansion around a length of the lattice' links.
-Moreover, this cosmological theory is not defined as a phase space reduction of LQG.
+The model, called loop quantum cosmology \cite{Ashtekar:2003hd,Ashtekar:2009vc}, based on this latter construction, requires a UV cut-off.
+Moreover, this cosmological theory is not defined as a quantum model of the phase space-reduced classical lattice gravity, which after the standard canonical quantization \cite{Dirac:1925jy,Heisenberg:1929xj} leads to LQG.

 The strategy presented in this article is more rigorous.
-It concerns the standard lattice gauge theory approach \cite{Wilson:1974sk} and the phase space reduction of the lattice-smeared canonical variables \cite{Bilski:2019tji}, which are the classical variables before the canonical quantization in the LQG procedure \cite{Thiemann:1996aw,Thiemann:2007zz}.
-As a direct result, the system with a finite Hamiltonian (without a cut-off or geometrical expansion) is obtained.
-Moreover, the canonical quantization of this lattice-derived phase space-reduced scalar constraint and the so-obtained canonical fields directly corresponds to the quantum lattice gravity \cite{Bilski:2021_RCT_II}.
+It concerns the standard lattice gauge theory approach \cite{Bilski:2021hrr} and the phase space reduction of the lattice-smeared canonical variables \cite{Bilski:2019tji}, which are the classical variables before the canonical quantization in the LQG procedure \cite{Thiemann:1996aw,Thiemann:2007zz}.
+As a direct result, the system with a finite Hamiltonian (without a cut-off) is obtained.
+Moreover, the canonical quantization of this lattice-derived phase space-reduced scalar constraint and the so-obtained canonical fields directly corresponds to the quantum lattice gravity \cite{Bilski:2021hrr}.
 In particular, the variables of the lattice cosmological model presented in this article satisfy the equivalently reduced gauge symmetries of the LQG's Fock space \cite{Thiemann:1996aw,Thiemann:1996av,Thiemann:1997rv}, known as the spin network.